MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: DDoS Network Protection
-    - DR uplift options: N/A, covered as part of the Azure service
+    - DR uplift options: N/A, Covered as part of the Azure service.

 - **ExpressRoute Circuit**
     - Component recovery responsibility: Contoso, connectivity partner and Microsoft
     - Workload/configuration recovery responsibility: Connectivity partner and Microsoft
     - Contoso SKU selection: Standard
     - DR uplift options:
-        - ExpressRoute can be uplifted to use [private peering](/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering), delivering a geo-redundant service
+        - ExpressRoute can be uplifted to use [private peering](/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering), delivering a geo-redundant service.
-        - ExpressRoute also has [high availability (HA) designs](/azure/expressroute/designing-for-high-availability-with-expressroute) available
+        - ExpressRoute also has [high availability (HA) designs](/azure/expressroute/designing-for-high-availability-with-expressroute) available.
-        - [Site-to-Site VPN connection](/azure/expressroute/use-s2s-vpn-as-backup-for-expressroute-privatepeering) can be used as a backup for ExpressRoute
+        - [Site-to-Site VPN connection](/azure/expressroute/use-s2s-vpn-as-backup-for-expressroute-privatepeering) can be used as a backup for ExpressRoute.
     - Notes
-        - The ExpressRoute has [inbuilt redundancy](/azure/expressroute/expressroute-introduction#redundancy), with each circuit consisting of two connections to two Microsoft Enterprise edge routers (MSEEs) at an ExpressRoute Location from the connectivity provider/client's network edge
+        - The ExpressRoute has [inbuilt redundancy](/azure/expressroute/expressroute-introduction#redundancy), with each circuit consisting of two connections to two Microsoft Enterprise edge routers (MSEEs) at an ExpressRoute Location from the connectivity provider/client's network edge.
-        - [ExpressRoute premium](/azure/expressroute/expressroute-faqs#what-is-expressroute-premium) circuit will enable access to all Azure regions globally
+        - [ExpressRoute premium](/azure/expressroute/expressroute-faqs#what-is-expressroute-premium) circuit will enable access to all Azure regions globally.

 - **VPN Gateway**
     - Component recovery responsibility: Contoso
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: Single Zone - VpnGw1
-    - DR uplift options: A VPN gateway can be deployed into an [Availability Zone](/en-us/azure/availability-zones/az-overview) with the VpnGw#AZ SKUs to provide a [zone redundant service](/azure/vpn-gateway/about-zone-redundant-vnet-gateways)
+    - DR uplift options: A VPN gateway can be deployed into an [Availability Zone](/azure/availability-zones/az-overview) with the VpnGw#AZ SKUs to provide a [zone redundant service](/azure/vpn-gateway/about-zone-redundant-vnet-gateways).

 - **Azure Load Balancer**
     - Component recovery responsibility: Contoso
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: Standard
     - DR uplift options:
         - A load balancer can be configured for [Zone redundancy within a region with availability zones](/azure/load-balancer/load-balancer-standard-availability-zones).
-If so, the data path will survive as long as one zone within the region remains healthy
+If so, the data path will survive as long as one zone within the region remains healthy.
-        - Depending on the primary region, a [cross-region load balancer](/azure/load-balancer/cross-region-overview#build-cross-region-solution-on-existing-azure-load-balancer) can be deployed for a highly available, cross regional deployment
+        - Depending on the primary region, a [cross-region load balancer](/azure/load-balancer/cross-region-overview#build-cross-region-solution-on-existing-azure-load-balancer) can be deployed for a highly available, cross regional deployment.
     - Notes
         - [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-overview) is a DNS-based traffic load balancer.
 This service supports the distribution of traffic for public-facing applications across the global Azure regions.
-This solution will provide protection from a regional outage within a high availability design
+This solution will provide protection from a regional outage within a high availability design.

-### Stateful Data platform-specific services
+### Stateful data platform-specific services

 - **Storage Account: Azure Data Lake Gen2**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: LRS
-    - DR uplift options: Storage Accounts have a broad range of [data redundancy](/azure/storage/common/storage-redundancy) options from primary region redundancy up to secondary region redundancy
+    - DR uplift options: Storage Accounts have a broad range of [data redundancy](/azure/storage/common/storage-redundancy) options from primary region redundancy up to secondary region redundancy.
     - Notes
-        - GRS is recommended to uplift redundancy, providing a copy of the data in the paired region
+        - GRS is recommended to uplift redundancy, providing a copy of the data in the paired region.

 - **Azure Event Hubs**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: Standard
     - DR uplift options: An event hub namespace can be created with [availability zones](/azure/event-hubs/event-hubs-geo-dr?tabs=portal#availability-zones) enabled.
-This resiliency can be extended to cover a full region outage with [Geo-disaster recovery](/azure/event-hubs/event-hubs-geo-dr?tabs=portal)
+This resiliency can be extended to cover a full region outage with [Geo-disaster recovery](/azure/event-hubs/event-hubs-geo-dr?tabs=portal).
     - Notes
-        - By design, Event Hubs geo-disaster recovery doesn't replicate data, therefore there are several [considerations to keep in mind](/azure/event-hubs/event-hubs-geo-dr?tabs=portal#considerations) for failover and fallback
+        - By design, Event Hubs geo-disaster recovery doesn't replicate data, therefore there are several [considerations to keep in mind](/azure/event-hubs/event-hubs-geo-dr?tabs=portal#considerations) for failover and fallback.

 - **Azure IoT Hubs**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: Standard
     - DR uplift options:
-        - IoT Hub Resiliency can be uplifted by a [cross regional HA implementation](/azure/iot-hub/iot-hub-ha-dr#achieve-cross-region)
+        - IoT Hub Resiliency can be uplifted by a [cross regional HA implementation](/azure/iot-hub/iot-hub-ha-dr#achieve-cross-region).
-        - Microsoft provides the following [guidance for HA/DR options](/azure/iot-hub/iot-hub-ha-dr#choose-the-right-hadr-option)
+        - Microsoft provides the following [guidance for HA/DR options](/azure/iot-hub/iot-hub-ha-dr#choose-the-right-hadr-option).
     - Notes
-        - IoT Hub provides Microsoft-Initiated Failover and Manual Failover by replicating data to the paired region for each IoT hub
+        - IoT Hub provides Microsoft-Initiated Failover and Manual Failover by replicating data to the paired region for each IoT hub.
-        - IoT Hub provides [Intra-Region HA](/azure/iot-hub/iot-hub-ha-dr#intra-region-ha) and will automatically use an availability zone if created in a [predefined set of Azure regions](/azure/iot-hub/iot-hub-ha-dr#availability-zones)
+        - IoT Hub provides [Intra-Region HA](/azure/iot-hub/iot-hub-ha-dr#intra-region-ha) and will automatically use an availability zone if created in a [predefined set of Azure regions](/azure/iot-hub/iot-hub-ha-dr#availability-zones).

 - **Azure Stream Analytics**
     - Component recovery responsibility: Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: Standard
     - DR uplift options: While Azure Stream Analytics is a fully managed platform as a service (PaaS) offering, it doesn't provide automatic geo-failover.
-[Geo-redundancy](/azure/stream-analytics/geo-redundancy) can be achieved by deploying identical Stream Analytics jobs in multiple Azure regions
+[Geo-redundancy](/azure/stream-analytics/geo-redundancy) can be achieved by deploying identical Stream Analytics jobs in multiple Azure regions.

 - **Azure Machine Learning**
     - Component recovery responsibility: Contoso and Microsoft
     - Workload/configuration recovery responsibility: Contoso
     - Contoso SKU selection: General Purpose, D Series instances
     - DR uplift options:
         - Azure Machine Learning depends on multiple Azure services, some of which are [provisioned in the customer's subscription](/azure/machine-learning/how-to-high-availability-machine-learning#understand-azure-services-for-azure-machine-learning).
-As such, the customer remains responsible for the high-availability configuration of these services
+As such, the customer remains responsible for the high-availability configuration of these services.
-        - Resiliency can be uplifted via a [multi-regional deployment](/azure/machine-learning/how-to-high-availability-machine-learning#plan-for-multi-regional-deployment)
+        - Resiliency can be uplifted via a [multi-regional deployment](/azure/machine-learning/how-to-high-availability-machine-learning#plan-for-multi-regional-deployment).
     - Notes:
-        - Azure Machine Learning itself doesn't [provide automatic failover or disaster recovery](/azure/machine-learning/how-to-high-availability-machine-learning)
+        - Azure Machine Learning itself doesn't [provide automatic failover or disaster recovery](/azure/machine-learning/how-to-high-availability-machine-learning).

 - **Power BI**
     - Component recovery responsibility: Microsoft